MCamp859/hello-world/its-README.md

 2. Upload a vehicle image from the test dataset.
 3. Specify filter criteria.
 The valid date range is `2021.08.10 - 2021.08.12`.
 4. Click **Search** button.

+#### Get Search Result

+After you click *Search* button, the most-similar vehicle images will be shown in the WebUI as show in the following picture.

 ![A browser window showing a large map of a city.
 The right side of the window shows the search results pane.](/content/dam/develop/external/us/en/images/reference-implementation/intelligent-traffic-searching-ri-query-history.png)